What does “akachan” mean in Japanese?

 - akachan – 赤ちゃん (あかちゃん) : a noun meaning ‘baby’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Grammatically, “akachan” consists of the following two parts:
+“Akachan” consists of the following two components:

 - aka – 赤 (あか) : a noum meaning ‘red’ in Japanese.

-- chan – ちゃん : a suffix often used after someone’s name to call him/her friendly.
-This can be considered as the colloquial and casual version of the most famous honorific title, “san”.
+- chan – ちゃん : a suffix often used after someone’s name to call them friendly.
+This can be considered as the casual version of the most famous honorific suffix, “san”.

-When we meet new Japanese words, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of words they form.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “akachan” through the detailed check above.

 Example #1: how to say “baby” in Japanese